KostasKoutrou/kostaskoutrou.github.io/_posts/performance_troubleshooting_mde.md

     - Specify the time of day to run scheduled scan to `Not configured`.
     - Specify the day of the week to `Not configured`.

+More information about how to configure the scheduled scan settings can be found in [Microsoft's documentation](https://learn.microsoft.com/en-us/defender-endpoint/configure-advanced-scan-types-microsoft-defender-antivirus).

-**Scan after security intelligence updates**: By default, a scan happens after the updates.
+### **Scan after security intelligence updates**

+By default, a scan happens after the updates.
 If scheduled scans are enabled, maybe this is not needed and can be disabled.

-**Conflicts with other security software**: If other security software, like AV, EDR, and DLP, are used, the proper exclusions need to be defined on both MDE and the other software's side.
+### **Conflicts with other security software**

+If other security software, like AV, EDR, and DLP, are used, the proper exclusions need to be defined on both MDE and the other software's side.

-**Scanning a large number of files or folders**: In cases where large files like ISOs, VHDX, etc. are stored on the user profile, and that profile is redirected to network shares like OneDrive, then scans can take longer to run, because the scanning occurs over the network.
+### **Scanning a large number of files or folders**

+In cases where large files like ISOs, VHDX, etc. are stored on the user profile, and that profile is redirected to network shares like OneDrive, then scans can take longer to run, because the scanning occurs over the network.
 The files can either be moved to a local storage, or removed if not needed.

-### Troubleshooting Mode
+## Troubleshooting Mode

 An easy way to confirm that Defender could be a reason for performance issues is to disable Real-Time Protection.
 If Tamper Protection is on, then Troubleshooting mode can be used on the machine to allow Tamper Protection to be disabled.